 This annual event is part of the Researcher Academy’s Innovation and Knowledge Exchange (KE) programme.
-It is open to all researchers, across all faculties at the University of Nottingham, irrespective of whether they
+It is domain neutral and open to all researchers, across all faculties at the University of Nottingham, irrespective of whether they

 have attended previous Innovation & KE programme related workshops or not